lcaraballoj/MQTT-to-CSV/README.md

 MQTT is bi-directiona and can be scaled to work with millions of devices in a reliable way and with many IoT devices, even those connecting over unreliable networks.
 Messages can also be easily encrypcted increasing the security making MQTT a powerful IoT messaging protocol.

 # Process
+1. Clone the GitHub repository
+2. In the terminal run `pip install -r requirements.txt` to download the needed libraries
-1. Create a MQTT broker or use an online one
+3. Create a MQTT broker or use an online one
-2. In `MqttPublish.py` at the top of code edit: `mqttBroker = [MQTT Broker]` and in `MqttSubscribe.py` at the top of the function `def main()` edit: `mqttBroker = [MQTT Broker]`
+4. In `MqttPublish.py` at the top of code edit: `mqttBroker = [MQTT Broker]` and in `MqttSubscribe.py` at the top of the function `def main()` edit: `mqttBroker = [MQTT Broker]`
-3. In `MqttPublish.py` users can change the data that is being outputted and even import/add functions to read sensor data
+5. In `MqttPublish.py` users can change the data that is being outputted and even import/add functions to read sensor data
-4. In `MqttSubscribe.py` users can choose to output the .csv file to a specific location or to a ftp server
+6. In `MqttSubscribe.py` users can choose to output the .csv file to a specific location or to a FTP server
-5. To change the ftp server in `MqttSubscribe` edit this part of the code:
+7. To change the ftp server in `MqttSubscribe` edit this part of the code:
     ```
     def send_to_ftp(csv):
       host = [Host Name]